-NRI Sale of Property, Nil or TDS Exemption Certificate, Capital Gain Tax Implications, Capital Gain Tax Exemption & Planning (54, 54F, 54EC Bonds), NRI Remittance of Money NRO Account To NRE/Foreign Bank Outside India (NRI 15CA 15CB Services) – Consultant Chartered Accountant Services In Delhi, Mumbai, Hyderabad, Bangalore (Bengaluru), Chennai, Kolkata, Noida, Gurgaon, Kerala, Punjab, UP, Major Cities India
+Non-Resident Sale of Property, Capital Gain Tax Implications, Capital Gain Tax Exemption & Planning (54, 54F, 54EC Bonds), Lower TDS Certificate, NRI Remittance of Money NRO Account To NRE/Foreign Bank Outside India (NRI 15CA 15CB Services) – Consultant Chartered Accountant Services In Delhi, Mumbai, Hyderabad, Bangalore (Bengaluru), Kochi, Chennai, Kolkata, Noida, Gurgaon, Kerala, Punjab, UP, Gujarat, Major Cities India

-Many NRIs and PIOs/OCIs (Indians/Indian Origins) are living abroad (USA, UK, Australia, Singapore).
-These NRIs/PIOs either hold immovable property in India.
-NRIs/PIOs acquire these properties by way of their investment in past.
+Many NRIs and PIOs/OCIs (Indians/Indian Origins), living abroad (USA, UK, Australia, Singapore), hold immovable property in India.
+NRIs/PIOs acquire these properties by way of their own investment in past.
 In many cases, NRIs inherit the property from their parents/grandparents.
 For many reasons, NRIs/PIOs, who are living abroad, want to sell their property and remit the funds abroad.
 In many cases, NRIs/PIOs plan to sell India property to buy property abroad which they can use.

 Property sale matter raises a series of queries in the mind of NRIs, PIOs.
 Here, are some standard questions, which arises in the mind of NRI/PIO property seller: